Last updated on November 29th, 2020

-Sure, there are other tackle that are important too, such as your rod, but as well made is it can be the fishing rod has far fewer components that can go wrong in the middle of fighting that catch of a lifetime.
+Sure, there are other tackle that are important too, such as your rod but, as well-made is it can be, the fishing rod has far fewer components that can go wrong in the middle of fighting that catch of a lifetime.

 So then, before we go fishing in a particular environment we want to make sure we have the right equipment, or we are potentially setting ourselves up for failure … sounds pretty dire, huh?
-Well, it can be in fishing terms – but fishing is suppose to be fun, right?
+Well, it can be in fishing terms – but fishing is supposed to be fun, right?

 I’ve seen too many recreational anglers who think that any reel will do in any condition.
-To be more exact, I am referring to the absurd notion that the same spinning reel you use to catch Largemouth at your favorite lake will also suffice when fishing saltwater.
+To be more exact, I am referring to the absurd notion that the same spinning reel you use to catch largemouth at your favorite lake will also suffice when fishing saltwater.

-Generally speaking, a good saltwater spinning reel costs more than its freshwater counterpart because it has to be made from higher quality components and offer performance features that can stand up to the dings, sand, corrosive salt and, of course, bigger and badder fish you will encounter.
+Generally speaking, a good saltwater spinning reel costs more than its freshwater counterpart because it has to be made from higher quality components and offers performance features that can stand up to the dings, sand, corrosive salt and, of course, bigger and badder fish you will encounter.

 Though they are all unique in their own right, what they share in common is that they all offer unbelievable values given their low price, performance, quality of components and innovative features specifically designed to hold up to exacting saltwater elements.

-What We Want in a Good, Affordable Saltwater Spinning Reel
+Features of a Good, Affordable Saltwater Spinning Reel

-- Corrosion Resistance/Durability — Saltwater reels have to be constructed for durability in the face of the corrosiveness of saltwater.
+- Corrosion Resistance/Durability — Saltwater reels have to be constructed for durability in the face of the corrosiveness of salt water.
 So we are looking bodies and spools made of either graphite, or anodized aluminum in most cases and shielded or, better yet, sealed stainless steel ball bearings (the number one cause of reel failure is due to corroded/seized bearings).

 - Ball Bearing Count — Generally, the more bearings the smoother the reel on retrieve and increase in performance.
 All things being equal, choose a reel with more bearings.

 - Gear Ratio/Line Retrieval — Gear ratio will dictate the rate of line retrieval.
-Lower gear ratios (e.g. 4:1) will let you fight a bigger fish better, while a higher gear ratio (6:1 and up) will give you a fast retrieval – think speedsters like Jack Crevalle, Spanish Mackerel, Kingfish and Bonefish.
+Lower gear ratios (e.g. 4:1) will let you fight a bigger fish better, while a higher gear ratio (6:1 and up) will give you a fast retrieval – think speedsters like Jack Crevalle, Spanish Mackerel, Kingfish, and Bonefish.

 - Spool Size/Line Capacity — Unless you are targeting small fish, you need a spinning reel with good line capacity, especially if using higher strength monofilament line (20 lb test and up).
 If you are using braided line you can certainly pack on even more line while maintaining excellent strength-to-diameter ratios.

-- Drag System and Power — This very important for saltwater spinning reels because of the type and size of of fish you will be dealing with.
+- Drag System and Power — This very important for saltwater spinning reels because of the type and size of fish you will be dealing with.
 Saltwater spinners are going to have bigger, multi-disc configurations for durability, more stopping power and performance under stress.
-I also like them better then rear drag systems because of their location and larger knobs for quick adjustments.
+I also like them better than rear drag systems because of their location and larger knobs for quick adjustments.

 - Anti-Reverse — This is pretty much a standard feature in most spinning reels today, but its importance cannot be overstated.
-The anti-reverse feature prevents your handle from back-reeling (spinning backwards); it lets you set the hook firmly on the fish and allows you to use the drag to feed line to it.
+The anti-reverse feature prevents your handle from back-reeling (spinning backward); it lets you set the hook firmly on the fish and allows you to use the drag to feed line to it.
 A good saltwater spinning reel will have almost no backward play.